 If the literature on nationalism and democracy is correct, then democratic decline in Hungary should have been preceded and accompanied by a rise in nationalism within the country.
 Just as the 2000s were a period of economic stagnation for Hungary that ended in severe economic decline, this was also a period of rising nationalism that ultimately culminated in an electoral expression of nationalism's power in the 2010 elections.
-Those elections which, as previously mentioned, swept Viktor Orban and his Fidez party into power, also saw Jobbik, garner 16.6% of the vote and enter the National Assembly for the first time.
-86 In the previous National Assembly election of 2006, the party had been limited to a mere 2% of the vote and was shut out of the National Assembly.
-87 In the interim, the party had received around 15% of the http://audiovisual.europarl.europa.eu/Assetdetail.aspx?id=d8cfda4f-4340-4d46-91f8-a76100ec6b5b.
+Those elections which, as previously mentioned, swept Viktor Orban and his Fidesz party into power, also saw Jobbik, garner 16.6% of the vote and enter the National Assembly for the first time ("European Election Database - Hungary," accessed March 26, 2018).
+In the previous National Assembly election of 2006, the party had been limited to a mere 2% of the vote and was shut out of the National Assembly ("European Election Database - Hungary," accessed March 26, 2018).
+In the interim, the party had received around 15% of the vote and several seats from Hungary in the 2009 European Parliament elections ("A Short Summary about Jobbik," jobbik.com, December 12, 2016), Jobbik is an explicitly nationalist party, and their increasing levels of success are a clear sign of rising nationalist sentiment in Hungary prior to the illiberal revolution of 2010 ("Policies," jobbik.com, December 12, 2016).